gds-operations/vcloud-edge_gateway/README.md

     $ vcloud-configure-edge input.yaml

+To use [mustache](http://mustache.github.io) templates so that rulesets can be re-used between environments:

+    $ vcloud-configure-edge input.yaml.mustache vars.yaml

 ## Credentials

 vCloud Edge Gateway is based around [fog](http://fog.io/).
 To use it you'll need to give it